umbralcalc/dexetera/cmd/team_sport/cheatsheet.md

 # Team Sport Game Cheatsheet

 ## Game Overview
 This game simulates a team sport match where you manage team substitutions.
 Your goal is to strategically substitute players to maintain high stamina and outscore the opponent.
+Each team has 11 players on the field and 3 substitutions available.

 ## State Partition Meanings